yesodweb/yesod-cookbook/yesod_tutorial-mostly_static_pages.md

 Next, create a file `Handler/Contact.hs` and paste this code into it:

-    {-# LANGUAGE TemplateHaskell, QuasiQuotes, OverloadedStrings #-}
+    {-# LANGUAGE OverloadedStrings #-}
     module Handler.Contact where

-    import Foundation
+    import Import

     getContactR :: Handler RepHtml
     getContactR = do
         defaultLayout $ do
             setTitle "Yesod Tutorial Micropost | Contact"
-            addWidget $(widgetFile "contact")
+            $(widgetFile "contact")

 This handler-file should be imported in `Application.hs` so it gets in scope.
 Add `import Handler.Contact` under these lines:

-    -- Import all relevant handler modules here. import Handler.Root
+    -- Import all relevant handler modules here. import Handler.Home

 Almost there...
-Create the file `hamlet/contact.hamlet` with this content:
+Create the file `templates/contact.hamlet` with this content:

     <h1>Contact
     <p>Contact Yesod Tutorial at the #
         <a href="http://www.haskell.org/mailman/listinfo/web-devel"> Haskell web-devel mailing-list
         \.

-And finally, you need to add this line to your `micropost.cabal`-file, at section `other-modules` and under `Handler.Root`, so that cabal includes this file in the project:
+And finally, you need to add this line to your `micropost.cabal`-file, at section `other-modules` and under `Handler.Home`, so that cabal includes this file in the project:

     Handler.Contact